14 min read

 If you own a business and are actively seeking a U.S. government contract or need assistance maintaining an existing government contract, it is essential to have an experienced government procurement attorney who can assist you throughout the process.
 Government procurement can involve many different types of contracts for goods or services from contractors, including federal procurement requirements and involving the General Services Administration (GSA).
 Navigating through federal agencies and ensuring your business complies with specific regulations can be a timely and tedious process.

-From service contracts to supply schedules to obtaining technical assistance during the request for proposal (RFP) process, Whitcomb Selinsky, PC, is committed to providing experienced and tailored government contracting representation to small- and medium-sized business owners.
-With more than 25 years of working on government contracting/government procurement cases, we will navigate through the federal contracting phases detailed by the United States Government, including the Small Business Administration (SBA) and the Department of Defense (DoD).
+From service contracts to supply schedules to obtaining technical assistance during the request for proposal (RFP) process, Whitcomb Selinsky, PC, is committed to providing experienced and tailored government contracting representation to small- and medium-sized business owners .
+With more than 30 years of combined legal experience working on government contracting/government procurement cases, our government contracts attorneys will navigate through the federal contracting phases detailed by the United States Government, including the Small Business Administration (SBA) and the Department of Defense (DoD) .
 In addition, we will help you understand the government’s contracting determinations and help you win contracting opportunities.

-At Whitcomb Selinsky, PC, our federal government procurement attorneys can assist your business with various legal matters regarding federal government procurement and contracts with government agencies, including but not limited to:
+At Whitcomb Selinsky, PC, a federal government procurement attorney can assist your business with various legal matters regarding federal government procurement and contracts with government agencies, including but not limited to:

 Government procurement, or government purchasing, refers to a government agency’s procurement of goods and services, typically from small- and medium-sized businesses contracts with a government agency.
 In order to hire a business to provide goods or services, a government agency must go through a formal process that involves:

-If your business is considering a merger or acquisition, knowing how an existing government contract might affect your plans is essential.
+If your business is a government contractor and considering a merger or acquisition, knowing how an existing government contract might affect your plans is essential.
 Our government procurement attorneys can speak with you about your questions or concerns.

-The Contract Disputes Act (CDA) governs negotiations and litigation that arises from government contract disputes.
-Accordingly, if your business disputes a term or has an issue with a government contract, the CDA controls the process by which a dispute is heard and decided.
-The first step is having a Contracting Officer issue a Final Decision on the dispute.
-If one of the parties disagrees, then the Board of Contract Appeals or the United States Court of Federal Claims may hear the issue.
-If there is a need for a higher appeal, the U.S. Court of Appeals for the Federal Circuit is the next option, followed by the United States Supreme Court.
+The Contract Disputes Act (CDA) governs the resolution of government contract disputes through negotiations and litigation.
+If your business finds itself in disagreement over a term or issue within a government contract, the CDA dictates the process for resolving the dispute.
+Initially, a Contracting Officer will issue a Final Decision on the matter.
+Should either party contest this decision, the Board of Contract Appeals or the United States Court of Federal Claims can review the case.
+For further appeals, the U.S. Court of Appeals for the Federal Circuit and ultimately the United States Supreme Court provide additional options.

 The Competition in Contracting Act (CICA), a foundational law for the FAR, is designed to increase competition and reduce costs.
 The CICA requires most government procurements to be “full and open” to allow any business to submit an offer.
 The CICA also requires procurements that have a value of more than $25,000 to remain advertised for at least 15 days before solicitation begins.
 The law also has a minimum response time for the receipt of business proposals.
 In addition, there are a variety of other requirements under the CICA designed to make government procurement a fair process.